jhuckaby/pixl-request/README.md

 # Handling Timeouts

+PixlRequest handles timeouts by measuring the "time to first byte", from the start of the request.
+This is *not* an idle timeout, and *not* a connect timeout.
+It is simply the maximum amount of time allowed from the start of the request, to the first byte received.
+The Node.js [socket.setTimeout()](https://nodejs.org/api/net.html#net_socket_settimeout_timeout_callback) method is not used, because we have found it to be totally unreliable, especially with Keep-Alives.

-The default socket idle timeout for all requests is 30 seconds.
+The default socket timeout for all requests is 30 seconds.
 You can customize this per request by including a `timeout` property with your options object, and setting it to the number of milliseconds you want:

 ```javascript
 request.post( 'http://myserver.com/api/post', {